SimonKnectek/CubinoteBleSdk/README.md

 This repostory contains libaries and demos for iOS, Android and Windows.
 Please open the document in Docs folder for detailed information.

-If you have any question about this repostory, please contact dev@knectek.com.
+If you have any question about this repository, please contact dev@knectek.com.
 Thank you.